korobochkin/bbpress-permalinks-with-id/README.md

 Stable version on WordPress.org — [wordpress.org/plugins/bbpress-permalinks-with-id/](https://wordpress.org/plugins/bbpress-permalinks-with-id/).

+You can install this plugin with Composer from this repository.

 This plugin for WordPress and bbPress converts default permalinks with topic and forum slugs to permalinks with ID's.
 Examples:

  * /forums/forum/FORUM_SLUG &rarr; /forums/forum/FORUM_ID